mrkresnofatih/jchess-game/jchess-frontend/about.md

-This is the frontend app of jchess.
-Not created yet
+This is the frontend app of jchess. currently there's only the react front-end implementation